Are you looking for blog post ideas? Are you struggling to come up with blog topics that will engage your readers and drive traffic to your blog?

 A statistics post is a blog post that contains a list of interesting statistics about a particular topic.

 This post provides readers with a quick way to learn about a certain topic.
-Statistics posts attract a lot of links from journalist and other bloggers who are looking for stats to quote when they write their article.
+Statistics posts attract a lot of links from journalists and other bloggers who are looking for stats to quote when they write their articles.
 These links have SEO benefits and will help you rank high in search engines.

 Example: